openhwgroup/cva6/util/toolchain-builder/README.md

 In the process of building the toolchain, two new directory trees are created under the current working directory:

- * `src/`: Source code is fetched and checked out into subdirectories of `src` in the current working directory.
+ * `SRC_DIR`: Source code is fetched and checked out into subdirectories of `$SRC_DIR`, which defaults to `src/` in the current working directory when it is not set.

- * `build/`: The building of the various components of the toolchain occurs in subdirectories of `build` in the current working directory.
+ * `BUILD_DIR`: The building of the various components of the toolchain occurs in subdirectories of `$BUILD_DIR`, which defaults to `build/` in the current working directory when it is not set.

 This directory structure was chosen to keep the source and build directories local to the user's workspace while supporting systematic out-of-source-tree